Disorders of the Spinal Column and Cord in Horses

-Equine infectious anemia (see Disorders Affecting Multiple Body Systems of Horses: Equine Infectious Anemia) occasionally infects the brain in horses.
+Equine infectious anemia usually affects the spinal cord but occasionally infects the brain in horses.
 Neurologic signs include lack of coordination and weakness in the hind legs.
 Analysis of the cerebrospinal fluid is required for diagnosis.
 There is no treatment, and affected horses are usually euthanized to prevent spread of the disease.

 Equine herpesvirus-1 (EHV-1) myeloencephalopathy can affect horses of any age; however, horses older than 4 years are most susceptible.
-Although there is a vaccine for the virus, it does not protect from this particular disorder.
-The equine herpesvirus-1 infects blood vessels within the central nervous system and causes cell death and bleeding throughout the brain and spinal cord.
-The neurologic signs may be the first sign of the disease, or they may occur after a nasal infection or an abortion.
+Although there is a vaccine for the virus that protects against the respiratory disease it causes, the vaccine does not protect from the neurological disease.
+Equine herpesvirus-1 infects blood vessels within the central nervous system and causes cell death and bleeding throughout the brain and spinal cord.
+The neurologic signs may be the first sign of the disease, or they may occur after a respiratory infection or an abortion.
 Signs begin abruptly but usually do not progress after 48 hours.
 They include urine dribbling, retention of feces, sensory deficits in the perineum and tail, mild lack of coordination in the hind legs, and possibly paralysis and an inability to rise after lying down.
 There is no specific treatment, but mildly affected horses often recover with supportive care.
 Some horses that cannot rise also eventually recover.
-The antiviral drug acyclovir has been advocated for treatment and prevention of EHV-1 myeloencephalopathy; however, the efficacy is unknown.
+The antiviral drug acyclovir has been advocated for treatment and prevention of EHV-1 myeloencephalopathy; however, the effectiveness is uncertain and still controversial.

 Cryptococcus neoformans is the most common fungus to cause a central nervous system infection in dogs and cats, and is seen occasionally in horses.
 Other fungal organisms may also invade the central nervous system.
 Infections often affect other organs, such as the lungs, eyes, skin, or bones.
 Signs of spinal cord infection include partial or total paralysis and spinal pain.
 Blood or cerebrospinal fluid tests are necessary to diagnose an infection and identify the organism.